Joe Paterno — played by Al Pacino

 Tim Curley — played by Tim Robbins

 To do a good Tim Curley, the actor who is selected must be able to play a tragic sycophant, a compliant pushover with a secret, which is what the media have made out Curley to be.
 I considered Chevy Chase, but there’s no comedic angle here at all.
 I turned to a man who played an excellent Andy Dufresne in “The Shawshank Redemption.”
 He was the veritable picture of uncomplaining obeisance and supplication.
 Thus, I settled on Tim Robbins because… I dunno.
 Besides, his name is Tim.
 I just think he’s a fit.
-And he got along well with Morgan Freeman, who someone on Twitter said should play Larry Robinson, Sr. You don’t agree with Tim Robbins?
+And he got along well with Morgan Freeman, who someone on Twitter said should play Larry Johnson, Sr. You don’t agree with Tim Robbins?
 Then tell me who should get the role.

 Gary Schultz — played by Jack Warden